 Specialist training programmes

-The University of Helsinki operates four doctoral schools, with a total of 33 doctoral programmes.
+The University of Helsinki operates one doctoral school, with a total of 33 doctoral programmes.
 Each doctoral programme has a steering group consisting of the director and up to eight members, of whom two are doctoral researchers in the programme and up to six are members of teaching and research staff.
-In addition, the steering group of each doctoral school has a doctoral researcher representative.
+In addition, the board of the doctoral school has two doctoral researcher representatives.

 The term of office of the steering group is four years, except for the doctoral researcher representatives, whose term is two years.
 The University of Helsinki PhD Students association (HYVÄT) holds a biennial election, based on which the association suggests the doctoral researcher representatives for steering groups.
 The final decision on the appointment of student representatives for the steering groups of doctoral programmes is made by the dean of the faculty coordinating each programme.